Sample Sequence of Courses

 Prerequisites: SPPN 610, 611, SPPN 615

-This course addresses the nature, etiology, assessment and diagnosis, as well as treatment procedures for various types of voice disorders.
-Disorders of the adult and child will be studied in detail.
-Included in the discussions will be training techniques for teacher’s reduction of vocal abuse in the classroom as well as care of the professional voice.
-The aspects of respiration, phonation and resonance in normal and abnormal voice production will be discussed.
-Specific instrumentation related to voice will be introduced.
+This course addresses the nature, etiology, assessment, and diagnosis, as well as treatment procedures, for various types of voice disorders.
+Disorders of children, adolescents, and adults will be studied in detail.
+Included in the discussions will be training techniques for teacher reduction of vocal abuse in the classroom as well as care of the professional voice.
+Children and adolescents with voice disorders will be considered as voice disorders impact individuals in various educational settings.
+The aspects of respiration, phonation, and resonance in normal and abnormal voice production will be examined.
+Specific instrumentation related to voice assessment will be introduced.
+Professional issues and standards related to the discipline of Speech-Language Pathology, including the scope of practice, and ethics, are addressed.
+General principles of clinical observation, assessment, the establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings, are emphasized.

 Prerequisites: SPPN 610, SPPN 611, SPPN 615